dalmura/infrastructure/sites/indigo/docs/INDIGO-CORE-1-APPS-WAVE-3-AUTHENTIK.md

 Eventually this configuration will be moved into the likes of the [Authentik Terraform Provider](https://registry.terraform.io/providers/goauthentik/authentik/latest/docs), but for now it's here!

 We assume you've followed the steps at:
-* [`dal-indigo-core-1` Apps - Wave 3](INDIGO-CORE-1-APPS-WAVE-3.md) and have Authentik running with your own admin user
+* [`dal-indigo-core-1` Apps - Wave 3](INDIGO-CORE-1-APPS-WAVE-3.md) and have Authentik running, with your own admin user, and available via its Ingress

 ## Email Configuration

-Install this:
-https://docs.goauthentik.io/docs/add-secure-apps/flows-stages/flow/examples/flows#recovery-with-email-verification
+* Download the flow file from: https://docs.goauthentik.io/docs/add-secure-apps/flows-stages/flow/examples/flows#recovery-with-email-verification
+* Navigate to 'Flows and Stages' => 'Flows'
+* Click 'Import' and select the file from above
+* This will be created as `default-recovery-flow`

-Edit the above created flow and set 'no authentication' to 'no requirement', there's a bug.
+* Edit the above creeated flow and set 'no authentication' to 'no requirement', there's a bug
+* Navigate to 'System' => 'Brands'

-Update the brand's 'recovery flow' to reference the above installed flow thingy.
+* Edit the `authentik-default` brand's 'recovery flow' and select the only option `default-recovery-flow`
+* Click Update to save the configuration

 This will allow you/users to send password recovery emails.

 ## General

 Under `Customization` => `Policies` open the `default-password-change-password-policy` policy and review the password strength configuration.

+Currently these are enabled:
+* Check static rules
+  * 8 characters minimum
+  * At least 1 of upper, lower, digit, symbol
+* Cannot appear on `haveibeenpwned.com`
+* Must have a reasonably complex password according to [zxcvbn](https://github.com/dropbox/zxcvbn#readme)

 ## Users & Groups